zachinjapan/my-gatsby-blog/content/blog/Higher Order Functions/index.md

 Not too scary after all.

-You might have noticed that there are a few Array Methods that take functions as inputs.... well.... that's cause they are HIGHER ORDER FUNCTIONS!!
+You might have noticed that there are a few Array Methods that take functions as inputs.... well.... that's..... because they are HIGHER ORDER FUNCTIONS!!

 <div style="width:100%;height:0;padding-bottom:100%;position:relative;"><iframe src="https://giphy.com/embed/51UpqfGlFF0hjHzecq" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/latelateshow-shocked-wake-up-james-corden-51UpqfGlFF0hjHzecq">via GIPHY</a></p>